pyamsoft/pstate-frequency/README.md

 While building, there are a couple of options that one may configure or change:
 + The C compiler used (defaults to gcc)
 + The directory to install to (defaults to /usr/local)
++ Whether or not to print out debug error messages ( defaults to No)
 + Whether or not to install bash completion (defaults to No)
 + Whether or not to install a udev rule which monitors the state of the power supply
 and sets the power plan automatically to powersave when on battery and the power plan